mossan-hoshi/zenn-articles-public/books/b2326637fec195/prompts.md

 {architecture name}=Microkernel Architecture
 {architecture metaphor}=Modular Factory
 {Title}=The Kernel Conundrum
-{Story Summary}=A highly adapテーブルfactory centered around an aprocessing unit（kernel）surrounded by interchangeable plug-in modules.
-This story illustrates the extensibility and adaptability of the microkernel architecture by depicting a factory manager who solves the challenges of maintaining a sテーブルkernel while incorporating and adjusting new modules for various tasks。
+{Story Summary}=A highly adaptable factory centered around an aprocessing unit（kernel）surrounded by interchangeable plug-in modules.
+This story illustrates the extensibility and adaptability of the microkernel architecture by depicting a factory manager who solves the challenges of maintaining a stable kernel while incorporating and adjusting new modules for various tasks。

 {architecture name}=Service Oriented Architecture {Architecture Metaphor}=Train Network